btholt/complete-intro-to-react-v8/lessons/15-testing/F-snapshots.md

 });
 ```

 Run this to see Vitest say it created a snapshot.
 Go look now at Results.test.jsx.snap to see what it created.
 You can see it's just rendering out what it would look like.
 Now if you modify Results.jsx it will fail the test.
 As you can see, it's a quick gut check to make sure your changes don't have cascading problems.
 If I modify App.jsx and it causes this to fail it means I can catch it and validate quickly.
 Some people don't find it useful.
 I'm not entirely sold on it to be honest; at most these should be used very sparingly.
-This could be useful if you have a component that expect to _never_ change and it would be a problem if it did.
+This could be useful if you have a component that you expect to _never_ change and it would be a problem if it did.
 Maybe a footer?
 I don't know.
 I never write these.

 Let's add some pets and see how it does.